Skip to main content

 written by: Cathleen Clerkin

 In this blog post, I share a recent report which says that Americans are less fervent about their country now than they’ve been in the recent past.
-However, I also... more
+However, I also review some political psychology research on different styles of patriotism which suggests that this particular type of decrease might actually be a good thing for Americans. more

 • 20.09.2014 | Culture, Happiness & Well-being